ANTARES-PRJ/PhenotypeExtractorTesting/README.md

 - The folder contains Python scripts that process and analyze data.
 - The CSV files are located in the `output` folder.
-- The `utils` folder contains utility python scripts.
+- The `utils` folder contains utility python scripts and utility files.

 ### Dataset Preparation
-This replication package already contains the resulting datasets.
+This replication package already contains the resulting datasets (`merged_dataset.csv` and `merged_dataset_with_parents.csv`).
 Thus, users who don't need to translate or merge datasets can skip this section.

 - **`save_and_prepare_database.py`**: It saves the dataset needed for further operations.
 Then, it translates a specific dataset (translates 10 rows to English per cycle), and merges the two datasets into a single file.
 It also customizes the dataset by adding different names for patients, physicians, and hospitals.

 After running this program, you will have a dataset named `merged_dataset.csv` and one named `merged_dataset_with_parents.csv` containing also parent codes.
-The functionalities of `save_and_prepare_database.py` exploits the file `names.py` which contains the names of patients, physicians, and hospitals.
+The functionalities of `save_and_prepare_database.py` exploits the file `utils/names.py` which contains the names of patients, physicians, and hospitals.

 ### IPM Creation